Ashutosh-Maurya-87/beginner_python/100 Days of Code Challange in Python/Day (4) 29082024/ReadMe/set.md

 # remove(value) method
 * The remove() method removes a specified item from the set.
 * If specified item is not present in the set, the method raises KeyError.

+# discard(value) method
+* It also remove the given item from the set , but main difference is that if that given value is not present then remove() method give error but discard() method does not give error

+# pop() method
+* The pop() method removes random item from a set and returns it.
+If the set is empty, the method raises KeyError.
+* if we want to remove any specific item then we use remove() or discard() method